 On February 10, 2020 (the "Closing Date"), the Company entered into a Credit Agreement and Guaranty with Perceptive Credit Holdings III, LP, a related party ("Perceptive"), for a senior secured term loan credit facility of up to \$35.0 million, (the "Perceptive Credit Agreement").
 A first tranche of \$5.0 million was funded on execution of the Perceptive Credit Agreement.
 A second tranche of \$15.0 million was funded as a result of the approval of Twirla by the FDA.
-Another \$15.0 million tranche was to be available to the Company based on the achievement of a revenue milestone by December 31, 2021.
-The Company did not achieve that milestone and that tranche is no longer available to it.
-On February 26, 2021 the Perceptive Credit Agreement was amended ("Amended Perceptive Credit Agreement") by creating a fourth tranche of \$10.0 million that was to be available to the Company based on the achievement of a revenue milestone.
-The Company did not achieve that milestone and that tranche is no longer available to it.
-On January 7, 2022, the Company and Perceptive entered into a second amendment to the Amended Perceptive Credit Agreement (the "Second Amendment").
-The Second Amendment waives the Company's obligations to comply with certain financial covenants relating to minimum revenue requirements through September 30, 2022 and to file financial statements along with its Annual Report on Form 10-K that are not subject to any "going concern" qualification.
-The effectiveness of the Second Amendment is conditioned upon the satisfaction of certain conditions, including the Company raising additional capital and prepaying a portion of its outstanding debt.
-On January 7, 2022, the Company prepaid \$5.0 million of the outstanding debt, and in accordance with the terms of the Second Amendment, no prepayment premium was due.
-On March 10, 2022, the Company and Perceptive entered into a third amendment to the Perceptive Credit Agreement, as amended (the "Third Amendment").
-The Third Amendment waived the Company's obligations to (1) comply with certain financial covenants relating to minimum revenue requirements through September 30, 2022, conditioned upon the satisfaction of certain conditions, including the Company raising additional capital and prepaying a portion of its outstanding debt by April 30, 2022 and (2) file financial statements along with its Annual Report on Form 10-K for the fiscal year ended December 31, 2021 that are not subject to any "going concern" qualification.
-On May 11, 2022, the Company and Perceptive entered into a fourth amendment to the Perceptive Credit Agreement, as amended (the "Fourth Amendment").
-The Fourth Amendment waived the Company's obligations to comply with certain financial covenants relating to minimum revenue requirements through September 30, 2022, conditioned upon the satisfaction of certain conditions, including raising additional capital and prepaying a portion of its outstanding debt by May 31, 2022.
-On July 8, 2022, the Company prepaid \$5.0 million of the outstanding debt, and in accordance with the terms of the Fourth Amendment, no prepayment premium was due.
-On July 25, 2022, the Company entered into a fifth amendment to the Perceptive Credit Agreement, as amended (the "Fifth Amendment").
+On February 26, 2021 the Perceptive Credit Agreement was amended (the "Amended Perceptive Credit Agreement") by creating a fourth tranche of \$10.0 million that was to be available to the Company based on the achievement of a revenue milestone.
+The other tranches of debt under the Amended Perceptive Credit Agreement are no longer available to the Company.
+On January 7, 2022, the Company prepaid \$5.0 million of the outstanding debt, and Perceptive waived the prepayment premium.
+On July 8, 2022, the Company prepaid \$5.0 million of the outstanding debt, and Perceptive waived the prepayment premium.
+On July 25, 2022, the Company entered into a fifth amendment to the Amended Perceptive Credit Agreement, as amended (the "Fifth Amendment").
 Pursuant to the Fifth Amendment, Perceptive agreed to release its security interest in certain assets being transferred from the Company to Corium in connection with an amendment to the Company's Manufacturing and Commercialization Agreement with Corium and waive the Company's obligations to comply with certain financial covenants through the end of 2022.
-In exchange, the Company agreed to prepay \$7 million of outstanding principal under the Perceptive Credit Agreement using the proceeds of recent sales under the Company's ATM program with H.C.
+In exchange, the Company agreed to prepay \$7 million of outstanding principal under the Amended Perceptive Credit Agreement using the proceeds of recent sales under the Company's ATM program with H.C.
 Wainwright & Co., LLC.
 Such payment was made on July 25, 2022.

-The facility will mature on February 10, 2024 ("Maturity Date").
-Pursuant to the Fifth Amendment, beginning August 31, 2022, the Company is scheduled to make monthly principal payments in an amount equal to \$75,000 until February 10, 2024, at which time all remaining principal amount outstanding is due.
+The facility will mature on February 10, 2024 (the "Maturity Date").
+Pursuant to the Fifth Amendment, beginning August 31, 2022, the Company began making monthly principal payments in an amount equal to \$75,000, continuing until February 10, 2024, at which time all remaining principal amount outstanding is due.

 Borrowings under the Fifth Amendment will accrue interest at an annual rate equal to the London Interbank Offered Rate for one-month deposits ("LIBOR") plus 10.25%, provided that LIBOR shall not be less than 1.5%.
-The rate of interest in effect as of the Closing Date and at June 30, 2022 was 11.75%.
+The rate of interest in effect as of the Closing Date and at September 30, 2022 was 11.75%.
 Upon the occurrence and during the continuance of any event of default under the Fifth Amendment, the interest rate automatically increases by 3.0% per annum.